Ewan-Roberts/HostMaker/README.md

 dev challenge for host maker

+This is effectively a front end interface into a database for Creating Reading Updating and Deleting through websockets.
+Its all JavaScript and JSON and asyncy and valididates URL links with AirBnB.

+This is a half finished project.
+It will run and work but the front end is buggy visually (not functionally), the secuirty amounts to a small sign saying "bad guys stay out" and it isn't fully unit tested.

 To get around airbnb's love of blocking me constantly I spoof the agent-header and I route everything through tor onion layers

-mongoose.connect() in server needs to connect to a mongo DB.
+mongoose.connect() in server.js needs to connect to a mongo DB.
 I suggest making a free mlab database, or you can make a local.
 I dunno, you do you man

 Instructions: